 2. Emphasize on the positives

-Like any relationships, it always helps to begin with a positive statement such as “You are very observant.
-It does seem to be true” or “it does seem that there are many kinds of people around” or “I know what it is like to be attracted to those kind of videos.
+Like any relationship, it always helps to begin with a positive statement such as “You are very observant.
+It does seem to be true” or “it does seem that there are many kinds of people around” or “I know what it is like to be attracted to those kinds of videos.
 I was like that when I was your age.”
 By doing so, it allows your child to open up, and believes that he or she isn’t bad for being curious and that it is acceptable to ask questions.
 This will help a great deal, as your child will come to you if they have any questions, rather than seeking the answers from the wrong sources.

 3. Don’t put off an answer forever

 If your child has asked you a question regarding the birds and bees at a function that may not be appropriate, you can gently affirm his question and let him know that you will discuss the matter with him again when you are home.
 And when you are home, do remember to sit him down to listen to his questions.
 Do not put off an answer forever just because he never came back to you to ask about it.

 Some parents may be caught off guard or are embarrassed by the question that they may be tempted to respond in the easiest manner such as, “We’ll talk about that later…” and never got around to “later”.
 It is actually not a bad strategy to defer and take time off the think about an answer.
 But definitely not advisable to put off their question and never get back to them.